WIYN Open Cluster Study. XCVII. An Extended Radial-Velocity Survey and Spectroscopic Binary Orbits in the Open Cluster NGC 188: Spectroscopic Binary Orbits

 \subsection{Single-lined Orbital Solutions}

-In Table~\ref{table:orbits}, we provide the orbital parameters for each binary, where the first row includes the WOCS ID, the orbital period ($P$), the number of cycles observed, the center-of-mass RV ($\gamma$), the semi-amplitude velocity (K), the eccentricity ($ecc$), the longitude of periastron ($\omega$), a reduced Julian date of periastron passage (T$_0$), the projected semi-major axis ($a \sin{(i)}$), the mass function ($f(m)$), the root-mean-square residual velocity from the orbital solution ($\sigma$), and the number of RV measurements (N).
+In Table~\ref{table:orbits}, we provide orbital parameters for 35 member binaries with newly identified orbits.
+For each star, the first row includes the WOCS ID, the orbital period ($P$), the number of cycles observed, the center-of-mass RV ($\gamma$), the semi-amplitude velocity (K), the eccentricity ($ecc$), the longitude of periastron ($\omega$), a reduced Julian date of periastron passage (T$_0$), the projected semi-major axis ($a \sin{(i)}$), the mass function ($f(m)$), the root-mean-square residual velocity from the orbital solution ($\sigma$), and the number of RV measurements (N).
 Where applicable, the errors associated with these values are presented in the row below.
 We show the orbital solutions for each binary in Figure~\ref{fig:sb1fig1}, plotting the orbit curve in the top panel and the RV residuals in the bottom panel.

+Similarly, in the \customref{Appendix}{sec:appendix}, in Table~\ref{table:field_orbits} we present the orbital parameters of 44 SB1 field binaries serendipitously discovered in the NGC 188 field, and show there the orbital solutions for each field binary in Figure~\ref{fig:fsb1fig1}.

 \startlongtable